Onsite and Online

 The Master's in Psychology program takes a distinct approach to Transformative Learning, emphasizing the transformation of identity, as well as that of personal and professional life.
 The program emphasizes embodiment, meaning-making, and community-making as critical dimensions for creative participation in contemporary, postmodern society.

-- Students have a maximum of four years from their initial date of enrollment to complete their Master’s in Psychology degree
+- Students have a maximum of five years from their initial date of enrollment to complete their Master’s in Psychology degree.

 - Note: This degree is not eligible for clinical licensure.